|There is no participants.|

 - Official Lan ETS streamers are allowed to spectate any game at any given time.

-- Any disputes must be brought up to a Tournament Administrator as soon as possible.
+- Any disputes must be brought up to a Tournament Administrator.

 3.1 Tournament Rules